 Third-party natural cosmetics and non-toxic certifications are expensive, and most natural cosmetic companies are very small.

 Unfortunately, most of these natural cosmetics certifications are so expensive that very few natural cosmetics companies are able to afford to go through the process to get their wide lines of products certified.

-Many companies that are just as natural (or even more so) don’t carry these certifications because it’s simply too cost-prohibitive for them to do so as an indie beauty brand.
+Many beauty brands that are just as natural (or even more so) don’t carry these certifications because it’s simply too cost-prohibitive for them to do so as an indie beauty brand.

 Bad Advice about USDA-Certified Organic Cosmetics

 I often see blog posts about natural cosmetics that suggest that readers “look for the USDA certified organic” logo to find the cleanest organic makeup and organic skincare.
-This suggestion reveals the writer’s lack of knowledge on their subject and is incredibly misleading to the reader.
+This suggestion reveals the writer’s lack of knowledge on their subject and the suggestion is simply incredibly misleading to the reader.

 Looking for a USDA logo on “organic cosmetics,” especially makeup, is half-baked advice.

 The USDA Certified Organic certification is an agricultural and food-grade standard that was not and is not intended for cosmetics.
 In fact, the USDA Certified Organic certification does not even offer a cosmetic or personal care certification category.
 This means any cosmetic you see legitimately USDA Certified Organic is certified under an organic food standard.

 Those cosmetics that carry the USDA Certified Organic logo on the product’s packaging must contain at least 95% certified organic ingredients and are actually certified as if they were food.
 The remaining 5% of the ingredients must be free from a long list of unapproved ingredients.

 Makeup (cosmetics that impart decoration, coverage, and color to the skin) generally require at least 15%-30% minerals, micas, and pigments to achieve their functional promise.
 Minerals, micas, and pigments can all be natural in origin, but they are mined from the earth.

 These colorants were never living and never part of the agricultural system.
 As natural as they may be, they are not eligible to be considered “organic” by definition due to the fact they are and were never living.
 The USDA standard is not just for any natural ingredient.
 It is only for botanical ingredients that have been grown under that organic farming standard.